Opening a New UK Bank Account

 Get in touch using the buttons above (and below) to discuss doctor job opportunities in the NHS, including discussions regarding a typical doctor salary in the UK and the most suitable hospital locations for you.

-An NHS teaching hospital in Kent is looking for a Consultant in Clinical Oncology with an interest in urology.
-The Oncology department comprises a team of over 40 Clinical and Medical Oncology consultants and is supported by a large team of middle-grade doctors, fellows, and trainees.
+An NHS Trust is looking for a Consultant Histopathologist with an interest in GI & dermatopathology.
+The Histopathology department comprises a team of consultants and is supported by a large team of middle-grade doctors.
+This role is open to both international and UK-based doctors, with portfolio support for CESR available.

-The salary will be between £105,504 and £139,882 dependent on experience or grade.
+• The salary will be competitive and dependent on experience.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case by case basis.